 When the cosigner wallet is started, it will get a notification that a partially signed transaction is available:

 The transaction is encrypted with the cosigner’s master public key; the password is needed to decrypt it.

-With all of the above methods, you can now add the seconds signature the the transaction (using the “sign” button).
-It will then be broadcast to the network.
+With all of the above methods, you can now add the second signature to the transaction (using the “sign” button).
+It can then be broadcast to the network.